-Application for Associate status necessitates proposal by two Certified Diplomates in good standing and completion of the Associate membership application form and provision of two references.
-The application should be written and forwarded to adminecvdi@ecvdi.eu for the attention of the secretary and credentials chair by 1st June.
-Applications will be initially considered by the credentials committee for consideration for approval and then submitted for approval at the AGM by a two-thirds majority vote.
+Nomination for Associate status necessitates proposal by two Certified Diplomates in good standing and completion of the Associate membership application form and provision of two references.
+The request for application as Associate member should be written and forwarded to adminecvdi@ecvdi.eu for the attention of the Secretary and Credentials Chair by 1st June.
+Application requests will be initially considered by the Credentials Committee for consideration for approval and then submitted to the Executive Board and then submitted for approval at the AGM by a two-thirds majority vote.
+Application requests will only be considered in exceptional circumstances for persons who have made a significant contribution to their field and the College recognises a specific need for that expertise.